geirolz/advxml/README.md

 ```

 ### Convert <a name="Convert"></a>
+This feature provides several conversion utility.
+The main utility are:
+- ValidatedConverter //convert A to ValidatedEx[B]
+- TextConverter //convert object to xml text
+- XmlConverter //convert object to xml and viceversa

+*XmlConverter*
-Conversion is not automatic and you need to manual map XML and Model.
+Conversion are not automatic and you need to manual map XML and Model.

 In the following example if some attribute or node is missing whole conversion will fail reporting ALL
 errors.